 - Sales from businesses (recycling-related, etc.) contributing to waste reduction

 - Sales from businesses (water business, etc.) contributing to efficient use of resources

 ・The Marubeni Group recognizes the importance of climate-related financial disclosures.
 As new measures to counter climate change, in addition to affirming the recommendations of the TCFD＊1, we will endeavor to better understand the financial impact of both the risks and opportunities brought about by climate change, and also engage in improved climate-related financial disclosure.

 1TCFD (Task Force on Climate-related Financial Disclosures): Established by the Financial Stability Board (FSB).

 2. Sustainable Forestry

 Forests are a precious resource and enrich life on Earth in many ways.
-The Marubeni Group currently holds 140,000 hectares of tree plantations across the world (total gross project area is 320,000 hectares).
+The Marubeni Group currently holds some 140,000 hectares of tree plantations across the world (total gross project area is about 310,000 hectares).
 These forests are run according to management methods for sustainable forestry.

 To build a better tomorrow, we have adopted a Forest Management Policy and a Procurement Policy (for Wood-derived Products) to conserve and sustainably use valuable forest resources.
 By operating our businesses in accordance with these policies, we will promote sustainable forest management and contribute to forest conservation.